PrachiAgarwal19/EkatraVideoChatApplication/README.md

 # EkatraVideoChatApplication
 Ekatra- Wiring Human Connections

+Ekatra is a sanskrit word which means gathered in one place, that is what this application offers, a platform to remotely connect.

 This application offers a seamless video calling and chat experience.

 Access the website here: https://ekatra.netlify.app/